cyber0life/ApiTest/README.md

     1. Download the repository.
     2. Perform the command "npm i" to install all the dependencies.
+    3. Run the command npm run tsc to transpile from typscript to javascript.
     3. Execute the server.js with the command "node run start"